mendix/docs/refguide7/conditions.md

 ## 2 Context

-### 2.1 Showing and Enabling an Element Based on an Attribute Value
+### 2.1 Show/Enable Element Based on Attribute Value

 By selecting this option, visibility or editability becomes conditional based on the value of the attribute that is selected.